citelao/sensible/q0-beingtargetted.md

 If you're under attack now, there are immediate steps you can take to defend yourself.

-Hacking attacks can be scary, but there are resources to help you.People have been attacked, hacked, and defrauded all sorts of ways before you.
+Hacking attacks can be scary, but there are resources to help you.
+People have been attacked, hacked, and defrauded all sorts of ways before you.
 We've learned from that, and we have guides that will *actually* keep you safe.

 <aside class="sidenote">
 Especially when it comes to money, banks, and credit cards, US law (and often international law) is on your side.